Immigration could set stage for big U.S. budget showdown

 In part, that is because Congress left for recess unable to cut a deal on Obama’s request for emergency funds, which he said were needed to deal with an influx of Central American children illegally entering the country.

-A spokeswoman for the White House budget office said the administration urges Congress to act on that request.
-Since most Republicans are opposed, it could spark a battle over the bigger bill to keep the government operating.
+If Obama renews his request, which most Republicans oppose, it could spark a battle over the bigger bill to keep the government operating.

 That would be nothing compared to the fight Obama could touch off in September if he announces unilateral actions giving temporary legal status and work permits to millions of undocumented residents.